Milooooo20/CITS3403_Project-Group76/README.md

 ## Instructions for Test Running
 To run the provided unit tests, ensure you are in the 'local setup' directory, and run the following: "python -m unittest tests.unitTests -v".

-To run the system test, ensure you have installed the selenium package in your virtual environment, and then run the following: "python -m unittest tests.systemTests -v".
+To run the system test, ensure you have installed the selenium package in your virtual environment.
+You need to have the app running on Google Chrome (follow instructions for launching the application) first, and then on a new/separate terminal (in the 'local setup' directory with the virtual environment activated) run the following: "python -m unittest tests.systemTests -v".